WASHINGTON (AP) -- The Labor Department reports on wholesale inflation in December. The report will be released at 8:30 a.m. Eastern Wednesday.

 SMALL INCREASE LIKELY: Economists forecast that wholesale prices rose 0.4 percent in December, according to a survey by FactSet.
 That would reverse decreases in the previous three months, which were primarily because of falling gasoline prices.

 Excluding volatile food and energy prices, so-called core wholesale prices are expected to have risen 0.1 percent.
-That would match the September gain.

 - Budget, Tax & Economy

 - gasoline prices